 HOW TO GET FROM FLORENCE TO SAN GIMIGNANO

-Here are all the different ways to reach the Manhattan of the Middle Age.
+Here are all the different ways to reach the Manhattan of the Middle Ages.

 From Florence to San Gimignano by car

 Without a doubt, driving is the best way to reach San Gimignano from Florence.
 It takes just over an hour to complete the 60 km (30 miles).
 We know that driving in Italy may sound complicated and risky, but this is a simple drive and there is nothing to worry about.
-Just be careful as everywhere.
+Just be careful as you have to be everywhere.
 Set the navigator or google maps and enjoy the Tuscan landscape.
-By the way, these are instructions if you have not GPS.
+By the way, these are instructions if you do have no GPS.

 Where to park in San Gimignano